michaelmcandrew/infra/docs/backup.md

 Care is taken to distribute backup tasks throughout the day and throughout each hour so as not to overload the server at any one time.

-# Disaster recovery backups
+# Local backups

-All disaster recovery backups are carried out locally, then rsynced to the master backup server (the rsync process is run on the machine to be backed up)
+In the first instance, all machines carry out a local backup.
+That is, they use mysqldump and rsync to make a copy of all important data locally.

-* Every four hours (`0 0,4,8,12,16,20 * * *`)  each server creates a local snapshot
+These backups are carried out every four hours on each machine.

-* Every four hours + 20 minutes (`20 0,4,8,12,16,20 * * *`) the backup server rsyncs content from the backed up hosts
+# Master backups

-* Every four hours + 40 minutes (`40 0,4,8,12,16,20 * * *`) all data on master backup is rsynced to two slave backup servers (in seperate physical locations)
+At 20 minutes past the hour, the backup master pulls backups from each machine.
+For this reason, each machine needs backup-master's public key, and should allow ssh connections from backup master's private IP.

 # Point in time backups

-All point in time backups are carried out on the master backup server at srv/backup/pit and are propogated to the slave backup servers
+The master backup machine also creates point in time backups of its master backup.
+These are carried out on the following schedule.

 * Every four hours (`0 0,4,8,12,16,20 * * *`) a point in time backup is made and kept for 2 days (12 in total)
 * Daily at 2am (`0 2 * * *`) a point in time backup is made and kept for 2 weeks (14 in total)